Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 In the table above, the following interpretations are used:

 - **Framed** – each stream frame SHOULD be interpreted as a stream element, as per RDF-STaX definition.
-- **Continuous** – the stream SHOULD be interpreted as a continuous stream of elements, as per RDF-STaX definition.
+- **Continuous** – the stream SHOULD be interpreted as a continuous flat stream of elements, as per RDF-STaX definition.
 In this case, the stream frames carry no meaning.
 - **✘** – the combination of the logical stream type and the physical stream type is not directly supported.

 The implementations MAY choose to interpret the stream in a different manner than the one specified in the table.